ORDER FULFILLMENT IN HALF THE TIME

 products that may not sell now and then go obsolete.
 Most

-companies will pay for years of inventory carrying cost (about
+companies will pay for years of inventory carrying cost (at about

 1/4 of the inventory value per year) “just in case” someone will

-buy one or offer a clearance sale to “move the metal” or send to
+buy one or they may offer a clearance sale to “move the metal” or send to

 a liquidator.
 Eventually, if this doesn’t get rid of the